300AB/Volatile/md.md

          1. nested list item one
          2. nested list item two
       2. List item two
-← Tables aren't CommonMark, GFM though

-## Some extended versions of md
+## Some Extended Cersions of MarkDown
-thus not all GFM (GitHub Flavored Markdown)
+Not all of this is GFM (GitHub Flavored Markdown)

 ### Flavor Notes
 - **CommonMark** → Clean, strict, portable